o1ujok3/01uj0k3_f4k5/README.md

 Description
 Link to deployed webpage:

-This week's challenge was to create a portfolio webpage using Bootstrap to encompass the following items:
+This is my personal portfolio which has been created using HTML, CSS and bootstrap as required by the guidlines for this challenge.
+This portfolio will be updated with my completed projects once I have finished the course.
+Using Bootstrap, the following components were added:
 A navigation bar

 A navigation menu at the top